jgehrcke/goeffel/README.md

 * `unixtime` encodes the wall time.
 It is a canonical Unix timestamp (seconds since epoch, double precision floating point number); with sub-second precision and no timezone information.
-This is the general-purpose timestamp column for automated time series analysis.
-Attention: this is subject to system clock drift (in extreme cases this might go backwards in your time series).
+This is compatible with a wide range of tooling and therefore the general-purpose timestamp column for time series analysis (also see [How to convert the `unixtime` column into a `pandas.DatetimeIndex`](#how-to-convert-the-unixtime-column-into-a-pandasdatetimeindex)).
+  **Note**: this is subject to system clock drift.
+In extreme cases this might go backwards, have jumps, and be a useless metric.
+In that case the `monotime` metric helps (see below).

 * `isotime_local` is a human-readable version of the same timestamp as stored in `unixtime`.
-It is a 26 character long text representation of the *local* time using an ISO 8601 notation, also encoding sub-second precision.
-Just as `unixtime` this is subject to clock drift (in extreme cases this might go backwards in your time series).
+It is a 26 character long text representation of the *local* time using an ISO 8601 notation (and therefore also machine-readable).
+Like `unixtime` this metric is subject to system clock drift and might become pretty useless in extreme cases.

 * `monotime` is based on a so-called [monotonic](https://www.python.org/dev/peps/pep-0418/#id19) clock source which is *not* subject to (accidental or well-intended) system clock drift.
-This column encodes most accurately the relative time difference between any two samples stored in the time series file (the timestamps encoded in this column only make sense relative to each other; the difference between any two values in this column is a time difference in seconds, with sub-second precision).
+This column encodes most accurately the relative time difference between any two samples in the time series.
+The timestamps encoded in this column only make sense relative to each other; the difference between any two values in this column is a *wall time* difference in seconds, with sub-second precision.

 #### `proc_pid`